tripledio/tripledio.github.io/_posts/2022-12-26-starting-at-tripled.md

 They also invited me to one of their Triple Dojo Days.
 These are day-long gatherings of like-minded people socializing, discussing and learning from each other.
-Getting to know the rest of the team was great, and meeting other people from the community was a pleasant experience.
+For me, it was a great opportunity to get to know not only my potential colleagues, but also other people from the community.
+For Triple D, it allowed them to see if I was a good cultural fit.

 ![](../img/posts/starting-at-triple-d/harm-and-sander.jpg)